 Price and Coverage

-For $26 a day it covers premium coffees and teas.
+For $26 a day it covers premium coffees and teas (will go up to $20 for all 2019 sailings).
 It includes non-alcoholic cocktails and freshly squeezed juices.
 And also covers fountain soda, bottled water, both still and sparkling, and also comes with a free Coca-Cola souvenir cup.

 So, the next time you are going on a cruise, you can book this package to enjoy all you can drink non-alcoholic cocktails and soda.
 It’s also a great package for the older kids, who have not yet attained a drinking age but also desire some variety, not just soda.